Join our LIVE Junteenth events and enjoy videos of past Juneteenth performers!

 Executive Director of Imani Works, Dr. Jennings is a physician, Master Naturalist, musician, and lecturer.
 She is an expert gourd banjo builder.
 At Juneteenth, Dr. Jennings performs musical numbers and leads the local Boys & Girls Club in educational musical performances.

 June 10, 2021 at 7 PM via Zoom (Free).
 Glenda Armand has been a teacher and school librarian for many years.
 She writes historical fiction and picture book biographies for children.
 Ms. Armand will be sharing her award winning book, Love Twelve Miles Long, which tells the story of Frederick Douglass boyhood and his mother’s journey to be with him.
-Register here!
+Watch here!

 June 19, 2021 9am-3pm.
 In honor of Juneteenth, Montpelier will open its award-winning exhibition The Mere Distinction of Colour, the South Yard structures, the Gilmore Cabin, and 1910 Train Depot .
 This will also be the grand opening of Colour Through a Child’s Eyes exhibition.
 Free for Orange County Residents and Montpelier Descendants, property pass required for all other visitors.